-Emergency contraception can be used to prevent pregnancy after unprotected sex or if your alternative form of contraception has failed, such as missing your pill or the condom has broken or split.
+Emergency contraception can be used to prevent pregnancy after unprotected sex or if your alternative form of contraception has failed, such as missing your pill or a split condom.

-There are two forms of emergency contraception; these are the emergency contraceptive pill (usually referred to as the morning after pill) and the IUD (intrauterine device, or coil).
+There are two forms of emergency contraception; these are the emergency contraceptive pill (or the morning after pill) and the IUD (intrauterine device, or coil).

-For the pill form, there are two kinds; Levonelle, which is to be taken within 72 hours (three days) of unprotected sex, and ellaOne, which is to be taken within 120 days hours (five days) of unprotected sex.
+There two kinds of morning after pill; Levonelle, which is taken within 72 hours (3 days) of unprotected sex, and ellaOne, which taken within 120 days hours (5 days) of unprotected sex.

-Both pills work by preventing or delaying ovulation, this keeps the sperm and egg apart, keeping a pregnancy from starting.
+Both pills work by preventing or delaying ovulation, stopping you from falling pregnant by keeping the sperm and egg apart.

 A study presented in 2010 demonstrates that out of 1000 women who had unprotected sex within the last 24 hours, 23 out of the 1000 women would get pregnant if they all took Levonelle/levonorgestrel, and 9 out of the 1000 women would get pregnant if they took ellaOne (Glasier A et al. Lancet 2010; 375(9714): 555-62).

 This means that ellaOne is the more effective morning after pill, as long as you take it as recommended by its manufacturers.